[Image description: The Ray family, a young family with two small children, jumping and dancing on a large bed together.]

 You believe that loving someone who you have power over does not give you the right to speak over them or people like them.
 You believe that no one has the right to speak over voices from people in marginalized communities, and that people with more power and privilege have a duty to listen and boost the voices of those who have been silenced.
 You understand that white parents of children of color, and non-disabled parents of disabled children do us great harm when they speak about us, without us.

-You believe colonists stole this land (the US) from Indigenous tribes.
-You believe in the restoration of the authority and self-governing power of Indigenous communities within the US, and their right to preserve their culture, heritage, and human rights against a government that is still stealing and polluting their land and devastating their families.
+You believe colonists stole the land we currently call the Americas from Indigenous people.
+You believe in the restoration of the authority and self-governing power of Indigenous communities, the mandatory inclusion of Indigenous voices and decisions in the US government, and their right to preserve their culture, heritage, and human rights against a government that is still stealing and polluting their land and devastating their families.

 You believe that children have rights, elders have rights, and age does not affect a person’s right to autonomy, integrity, and respect.